mongodb/mongo/src/mongo/db/s/README.md

 ### Versioning updates

-Nodes that track chunk/database versions “lazily” load versioning information.
+Nodes that track chunk/database versions "lazily" load versioning information.
 A router or shard will only find out that its internally-stored versioning information is stale via receiving changed version information from another node.